LASIK vs. PRK vs. ASA

 Above: these are the most important criteria to consider when evaluating these operations.
 “A” grades are assigned when a given criteria has a clear leader.
 “C” grades are assigned when the opposite is true.

 LASIK is very different from PRK and ASA because it relies on cutting the cornea.
-ASA is a more refined version of PRK that results in less haze, scarring, and post-op pain.
+ASA is a more refined version of PRK.
+It uses no alcohol or blade, and its treatment of the cornea is more gentle and sophisticated compared to PRK, which results in less haze, scarring, and post-op pain.

 • LASIK (laser-assisted in situ keratomileusis) is a laser surgery technique in which a thin flap is cut using your cornea's top layer to allow reshaping of the tissue underneath.